-To flesh this out, suppose that production takes place in teams of workers, assigned to varying tasks (or jobs) on the basis of their ability, and that output depends on the quantity or quality of the various tasks performed.
+To flesh this out, suppose production takes place in teams of workers, assigned to varying tasks (or jobs) based on their ability, and that output depends on the quantity or quality of the various tasks performed.
 What gives an assignment model its analytical force is the fact that the assignment of workers to tasks is endogenous.
 In models of the type considered in this paper, workers cannot simply be added to any given task without some reshuffling of personnel among other jobs.
-In the simplest example, there may be some fixed relationship between the number of production and nonproduction workers: one cannot increase without the other.
+In the simplest example, there may be some fixed relationship between the number of production and non-production workers: one cannot increase without the other.
 More generally, if there is a hierarchy of jobs, the addition of low-skill workers toward the bottom of the hierarchy will allow other workers to move up the job ladder.
-Such an assignment process may be thought of as lying in the background of a conventional production function in discrete grades of labor, $F(L_1, L_2)$ $\dots, L_n$ ).
+Such an assignment process may be thought of as lying in the background of a conventional production function in discrete grades of labor, $F(L_1,...,L_n)$.
 Spelling out the assignment process imposes structure on the production function.
-More to the point, it imposes structure on the wage or marginal productivity functions $w_i = F_i(L_1, \ldots, L_n)$ , which must be interpreted to include the productivity effect of the endogenous reassignments, upon adding an increment of type i labor.
+More to the point, it imposes structure on the wage or MP functions $w_i = F_i(L_1, ..., L_n)$, which must be interpreted to include the productivity effect of the endogenous reassignments, upon adding an increment of type i labor.

-The mapping of the distribution of ability to that of earnings depends on the following features of the underlying technology we have just described.
+The mapping of the distribution of ability to that of earnings depends on the following features of the underlying technology we have just described:

 First, it depends on the gradient across tasks of how sensitive performance is to ability.
-Whether that gradient-and, hence, the sensitivity of output to proper job assignment-is concentrated in the high-skill or low-skill jobs will be important.
-For example, we shall show that if this gradient in skill sensitivity is concentrated among high-skill jobs, then a rise in inequality of ability will tend to reduce inequality of earnings.
-To sketch the argument, note that the value of an additional lowability worker is enhanced by the productivity gains of those workers who can now be promoted to more ability-sensitive jobs.
+Whether that gradient - and, hence, the sensitivity of output to proper job assignment - is concentrated in the high-skill or low-skill jobs will be important.
+For example, we will show that if this gradient in skill-sensitivity is concentrated among high-skill jobs, then a rise in inequality of ability will tend to reduce inequality of earnings.
+To sketch the argument, note that the value of an additional low-ability worker is enhanced by the productivity gains of those workers who can now be promoted to more ability-sensitive jobs.
 Conversely, the value of an additional high-ability worker is reduced by the productivity losses of those workers who must be demoted to make room for him at the top.
-If these gains and losses are concentrated in high-skill jobs, occupied by workers in the right tail of the distribution, then a rise in the inequality of ability (which raises those workers' ability) will magnify the effect of reassignment.
-Hence, wages will rise at the bottom and fall at the top, reducing the inequality of earnings.
-This result involves in an essential way the reassignment of workers and therefore could not be understood outside of an assignment model.
+If these gains and losses are concentrated in high-skill jobs, occupied by workers in the right tail of the distribution, then a rise in ability inequality (which raises those workers' ability) will magnify the effect of reassignment.
+Hence, wages will rise at the bottom and fall at the top, reducing earnings inequality.
+This result involves in an essential way the reassignment of workers and could therefore not be understood outside of an assignment model.

-&lt;sup>1 See Hartigan and Wigdor (1989, p.
-241ff.) for a clear statement of this point in the employment testing literature.
-There had been some confusion between the partial and general equilibrium gains from information, a confusion that seems to persist in some popular treatments, such as Herrnstein and Murray (1994, pp. 64, 85-86).
+1See Hartigan and Wigdor [1989, pp. 241ff] for a clear statement of this point in the employment testing literature.
+There had been some confusion between the partial and general equilibrium gains from information, a confusion which seems to persist in some popular treatments, such as Herrnstein and Murray [1994, pp. 64, 85-6].